Two Big Economic Datapoints Are Coming Out Today

-• At 8:30 AM ET, Retail sales for May will be released.
-The consensus is for retail sales to increase 0.6% in May, and to increase 0.4% ex-autos.
+• At 9:00 AM ET, S&P/Case-Shiller House Price Index for May.
+Although this is the May report, it is really a 3 month average of March, April and May.
+The consensus is for a 12.3% year-over-year increase in the Composite 20 index (NSA) for May.
+The Zillow forecast is for the Composite 20 to increase 12.1% year-over-year, and for prices to increase 1.3% month-to-month seasonally adjusted.

-• Also at 8:30 AM, the initial weekly unemployment claims report will be released.
-The consensus is for claims to decrease to 309 thousand from 312 thousand.
+• At 10:00 AM, the Conference Board’s consumer confidence index for July.
+The consensus is for the index to decrease to 81.0 from 81.4

+Both should be interesting.
+The housing number is obviously a crucial part of the story.
+Meanwhile, there are a lot of conflicting signals about consumer confidence.
+On the one hand, you have surveys indicating the highest levels in years.
+On the other hand, there are all these “falling behind”, “part-time nation” type stories showing consumers in a state of ongoing distress.

 Business Insider Emails & Alerts